/terms/featured-snippets · 4 min read · foundational

 What are featured snippets?

-A featured snippet is a special block Google displays at the top of search results — above the blue links — for some informational queries1.
+A featured snippet is a special block Google displays at the top of search results (above the blue links) for some informational queries1.
 The snippet shows extracted content from a single source page (a paragraph, list, table, or video), with attribution and link to the source.
 The format optimizes for queries phrased as questions ("how do I...", "what is...", "why does...").
+Featured snippets are also commonly called "Position 0" or "Position Zero" in SEO industry shorthand; these are informal practitioner terms, not Google's official terminology.

 Status in 2026

 Co-existing with AI Overview, increasingly subsumed.
-On queries where Google ships AI Overview, the featured snippet often doesn't appear (or appears in a less prominent position below AI Overview).
-On queries without AI Overview, featured snippets remain Google's highest-CTR SERP feature.
+On queries where Google ships AI Overview, the featured snippet often does not appear (or appears in a less prominent position below AI Overview).
+On queries without AI Overview, featured snippets historically maintained the highest organic CTR among SERP features, according to recurring SEO industry CTR studies (Ahrefs, Advanced Web Ranking, Moz tracking).
+As of 2026, CTR data is increasingly distorted by AI Overview's appearance above featured snippets on overlapping query sets, so direct 2026 CTR comparisons across queries are difficult; for queries where AI Overview is absent, featured snippets continue to be a high-value SERP target.
 The transition is gradual and surface-specific: informational queries lean AI Overview, transactional queries still lean featured snippet or none.

 How to apply

-• Restructure pages around question-form H2 headings: each H2 phrased as a real question ("How does X work?") with the answer immediately following, roughly 40–60 words (practitioner consensus for snippet-friendly length).
+- Restructure pages around question-form H2 headings: each H2 phrased as a real question ("How does X work?") with the answer immediately following, roughly 40-60 words (common practitioner heuristic for snippet-friendly length, though optimal varies by query and platform).
 This shape wins both featured snippets and AI Overview citation.

 How it relates to other concepts